Personal Corporation Errors & Omissions Coverage

-If you have set up a corporation under which you conduct your business, this firm could also be named in any action against you.
-If you have licensed agents other than yourself working in your firm (including licensed administrative assistants), your firm’s exposure to claims risk is higher.
+If you have set up a corporation under which you conduct your business, this entity could also be named in any action against you.
+If you have licensed agents other than yourself working in your entity (including licensed administrative assistants), your entity’s exposure to claims risk is higher.
 More clients also means greater exposure.

-In certain circumstances, the APA E&O coverage you carry can be extended to cover your corporation.
+In certain circumstances, the ABS agent’s E&O coverage can be extended to cover your personal corporation.

-Protection for “personal corporations” is included under the APA program
+Protection for “personal corporations” is included under the ABS program

-When you purchase your individual coverage (A, B, C) with the APA, coverage for “Personal Corporation” is automatically included.
-This means that, if eligible, the agent’s business is considered to be an additional insured under the APA agent’s E&O coverage.
+When you purchase your individual coverage (A, B, C) with ABS, coverage for “Personal Corporation” is automatically included.
+This means that, if eligible, the agent’s personal corporation is considered to be an additional insured under the ABS agent’s E&O coverage.